 The schedule for final examinations is published by the Records Office.
 In instances where the schedule requires a student to take more than two exams per day, or in cases where the schedule conflicts with college sponsored activities, the student may request to reschedule a final exam at no extra charge.
+The request to reschedule the exam should be made at least one week before the scheduled test date.
 Other requests to reschedule a final exam for a time other than the published hour require the student to pay a special exam fee (see page 14).
 Travel and other arrangements must be planned ahead in accordance with the schedule, since exemptions due to travel arrangements will not be granted.